Ingridfiv/ingridsblog/content/wealas.md

 Given the close connections between Frankish royals and ecclesiastics and the people involved in law-writing in Wessex in the seventh century, it is difficult to believe that these parallels – *romanus/francus* and *wealh/englisc* – are independent of each other.[^17] It may of course have been inspired or borrowed from Frankish law and still become actual West Saxon practice.
 But that would have to be argued, not assumed.
 It seems that Ine’s evidence has been so attractive that not enough critical attention has been paid to it.

-And there is also the assumption which is so often involved in studies of Anglo-Saxon laws, especially the earliest ones, namely that the laws are native texts, part of an isolated national genre containing laws which are responding to or reflecting on-the-ground conditions (whether this means that laws were actually followed or not is a totally different question).
-But these early laws can and should be treated as textual genres open to infleunces from elsewhere.
+And there is also the assumption which is so often involved in studies of Anglo-Saxon laws, especially the earliest ones, namely that the laws are native texts, part of an isolated national genre containing laws which are responding to or reflecting on-the-ground conditions (whether this means that laws were actually followed or not is a different question).
+But these early laws can and should be treated as textual genres that were open to influences from elsewhere.

 [^17]: for these connections, see Ivarsen (2024)